conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

      fmt/5.3.0@bincrafters/stable: Exported revision: 500ad2e039e90e5aa50b8ceb6a35a3e1
      ```

-     We can ask Conan to compute the package ID of our recipe, it will use the recipe of the
+     We can ask Conan to compute the package ID of our consumer recipe, it will use the
-     ``fmt`` library that we have just exported:
+     recipe of the ``fmt`` library that we have just exported:

      ```bash
      ⇒  conan info . --only id  --profile=default